-The Title IX coordinator will notify the responding party of the terms imposed in connection with an emergency removal.
-The responding party has the opportunity to challenge the emergency removal upon receipt of that notice.
-In order to challenge the emergency removal, the responding party shall submit an appeal via email to the dean of students for students and vice president for human resources for employees, within three (3) calendar days from the date of the notice of emergency removal, explaining why emergency removal is not appropriate.
-In evaluating the appeal, the dean of students or vice president for human resources, as appropriate, may seek additional information from the responding party or any other individual.
+The Title IX Coordinator will notify the Respondent of the terms imposed in connection with an emergency removal.
+The Respondent has the opportunity to challenge the emergency removal upon receipt of that notice.
+In order to challenge the emergency removal, the Respondent shall submit an appeal via email to the Title IX Coordinator within three (3) calendar days from the date of the notice of emergency removal, explaining why emergency removal is not appropriate.
+The Title IX Coordinator may seek additional information from the Respondent or any other individual in evaluating the appeal.
 The emergency removal will remain in place while the appeal is pending.
-The dean of students or chief human resources officer shall issue a decision as soon as possible under the circumstances.
+The Title IX Coordinator will issue a decision as soon as possible under the circumstances.
 The decision is final and not subject to further appeal.

-Separate from the emergency removal process, the Title IX coordinator may request that an employee-respondent be placed on administrative leave, with or without pay.
+Separate from the emergency removal process, the Title IX Coordinator may request that an employee-Respondent be placed on administrative leave, with or without pay.

-Reporting to Law Enforcement.
-In addition to a University response, the University also encourages reporting parties to pursue criminal action for incidents of prohibited conduct that may also be crimes under Pennsylvania criminal statutes or the applicable criminal statute of the jurisdiction.
-The University will assist a reporting party, at their request, in contacting local law enforcement and will cooperate with law enforcement agencies if a reporting party decides to pursue the criminal process to the extent permitted by law.
+- H) Federal Timely Warning Obligation The University must issue timely warnings for reported incidents that pose a serious or continuing threat of bodily harm or danger to members of the University community.
+The University will ensure that a Complainant's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the potential danger. - Reporting to Law Enforcement In addition to a University response, the University also encourages Complainants to pursue criminal action for incidents of prohibited conduct that may also be crimes under Pennsylvania criminal statutes or the applicable criminal statute of the jurisdiction.
+The University will assist a Complainant, at their request, in contacting local law enforcement and will cooperate with law enforcement agencies if a Complainant decides to pursue the criminal process to the extent permitted by law.

-Except where the reporting party is younger than 18 years old, the University will generally respect a reporting party's choice to report an incident to local law enforcement, unless the University determines that there is an overriding issue with respect to the safety or welfare of the University community.
+Except where the Complainant is younger than 18 years old, the University will generally respect a Complainant's choice to report an incident to local law enforcement, unless the University determines that there is an overriding issue with respect to the safety or welfare of the University community.
 Where a report involves suspected abuse of a minor younger than 18, the University is required by state law to notify law enforcement and/or the Pennsylvania Department of Public Welfare Division of Child Welfare Services.

 The University's policy, definitions, and burden of proof may differ from Pennsylvania criminal law.
-A reporting party may seek resolution through the University's complaint process, may pursue criminal action, may choose one but not the other, or may choose both.
-Neither law enforcement's determination to prosecute a responding party nor the outcome of any criminal prosecution is determinative of whether prohibited conduct has occurred under this Policy.
-Proceedings under the Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings and such timing will be determined by the Title IX coordinator in consultation with campus partners.
+A Complainant may seek resolution through the University's complaint process, may pursue criminal action, may choose one but not the other, or may choose both.
+Neither law enforcement's determination to prosecute a Respondent nor the outcome of any criminal prosecution is determinative of whether prohibited conduct has occurred under this Policy.
+Proceedings under the Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings and such timing will be determined by the Title IX Coordinator in consultation with campus partners.

-Third-Party Reporting.
-Any individual may make a report concerning an act of prohibited conduct.
+J) Third-Party Reporting - Any individual may make a report concerning an act of prohibited conduct.
 An individual who is not a responsible employee may report the incident without disclosing or identifying parties involved.
 Depending on the level of information available about the incident or the individuals involved, the University may be limited in its ability to respond.